Mkac0/cook-up-front-end/README.md

     <p className="alert alert-error">{message}</p>
     )}
     ```
-The example above always displays a welcome header, checks if message exists and not just whitespace using `message?.trim()`.

 For more information on Tailwind CSS, visit [Tailwindcss](https://tailwindcss.com).

 For more information on Conditional Rendering, visit [React: Conditional Rendering](https://react.dev/learn/conditional-rendering).

 + React Loader Spinner - The `<TailSpin>` component from `react-loader-spinner` library to display a loading animation.
 When a user submits ingredients, the `<TailSpin>` component shows while waiting for the AI response.

 ***Example***:

 ```
 import { TailSpin } from "react-loader-spinner";